Public Speaking Anxiety Therapy

 Presentation anxiety is a common psychological phenomenon where individuals experience nervousness, fear, and unease when speaking or presenting in front of an audience.
 It can affect people of all ages and backgrounds and is considered a natural response to the fear...

 The following is a fictional example of public speaking anxiety therapy.
-Of course, all clients are different, and this example is designed to give a general idea of what public speaking anxiety would be like, even though your own therapy might be different.
+Of course, all clients are different, and this example is designed to give a general idea of what public speaking fear therapy would be like, even though your own therapy might be different.

-Jim came looking for public speaking anxiety treatment because he had to give a weekly seminar at his work in front of anywhere from 5-20 people.
-He knows he is well-regarded at work, and is confident in his job performance, but he still has been experiencing public speaking anxiety for some time.
+Jim came looking for public speaking fear treatment because he had to give a weekly seminar at his work in front of anywhere from 5-20 people.
+He knows he is well-regarded at work, and is confident in his job performance, but he still has been experiencing these fears for some time.
 His anxiety manifests in both physical symptoms, such as shortness of breath and rapid heartbeat, plus psychological symptoms, such as anticipatory anxiety and extreme self-consciousness.

 Public Speaking Anxiety Therapy Initial Steps

 Finally, we worked on having him imagine himself giving a successful and well-received speech.
-Visualization helped reframe his mindset and created positive associations with public speaking.
+Visualization helped reframe his mindset and created positive associations.

 While we worked on all of the above to try to reduce the intensity of Jim’s anticipatory anxiety and make sure he was well-prepared and more confident, we also worked on ways he could make the actual experience better.
 Jim worked to learn effective deep breathing exercises that can help calm his nerves, focusing on slow, deep breaths to regulate his anxiety.